ontodev/droid/README.md

         [Default: 8090]
         > 8090

+5. Next we are asked whether DROID should use the HTTP (insecure) or HTTPS (secure) protocol:

+        Use HTTPS? (y/n)
+        [Default: Y]
+        >

-5. Next, we can configure individual projects.
+6. Next, we can configure individual projects.
 Begin by supplying the GitHub coordinates, i.e., the part that comes after `github.com` in the URL of the GitHub repository for the project.

         Configure a new project? (y/n)
         [Default: N]